Alcaro/misctoys/lazinessbugs.md

 -------------------

 Not reported because reporting bugs requires an account, which wants my full, real name, and my "work title", whatever that is for a student.
-I consider this user hostile.
+I consider this privileged information and therefore user hostile.

 With a Swedish keyboard layout, VirtualBox calls the default Host key HÖGER CRTL.
 The correct spelling is CTRL.

-Manual, section 9.30.
-"In the future it might be possible to configure dedicated actions but for there is only a warning in the log file."
+Manual, section 9.30: "In the future it might be possible to configure dedicated actions but for there is only a warning in the log file."
 Missing a "now" in "but for there".

 Manual, section 9.20.10 and 9.20.11: They're identical.
 I suspect one of them should refer to